energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 These are foundational technical terms from the process of software creation.

-In other words: The way from the idea of Word to Word open on your laptop.
-It starts after the concept of "Word" has been conceived and set of features realizable by software engineers has been defined.
+Software creation refers to everything in the realization of a digital asset such as a smartphone app or piece of hardware like a thermostat once a set of features realizable by software engineers has been defined.

 ### Source Code or "Code"